ONCE DAILY: Health Minister Aaron Motsoaledi shows a fixed dose combination ARV pill on Monday. Picture: THAPELO MOREBUDI

 Health activists hailed the launch of the new fixed dose combination ARV therapy by Health Minister Aaron Motsoaledi on Monday but there’s some concern about the state’s ability to deliver it to all who need the drug.

-HIV patients in South Africa will now only have to taking one tablet instead of three separate pills per day.
+HIV patients in South Africa will now only have to take one tablet instead of three separate pills per day.
 The pill, which combines tenofovir, emtricitabine and efavirenz, was rolled out at public health centres countrywide last week.

 Motsoaledi said at the launch in Pretoria: “We will be starting with newly diagnosed HIV-positive persons eligible for treatment, HIV-positive pregnant women and breast-feeding mothers.